hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Changing Player Passwords.md

      "@class": ".LogEventRequest",
      "eventKey": "PASSWORD",
      "OLD_PASS": "password",
-     "NEW_PASS": "mynewp4ssword"
+     "NEW_PASS": "mynewpassword"
     }

 ```

-The GameSparks platform will return a registration response similar to this:
+The GameSparks platform will return a response similar to this:

 ```

     {
      "@class": ".LogEventResponse",
-     "scriptData": null
     }

 ```